wheelroom/wheelroom/packages/@jacco-meijer/wheelroom-plugin-contentful/README.md

 ## Commands

-This plugin adds three commands
+This plugin adds three commands.

 To create the models at Contentful use:
 ```